Generalized singular value decomposition: Applications

 The tensor GSVD is one of the comparative spectral decompositions, multi-tensor generalizations of the SVD, invented to simultaneously identify the similar and dissimilar among, and create a single coherent model from any data types, of any number and dimensions.

 The GSVD, formulated as a comparative spectral decomposition, has been successfully applied to signal processing and data science, e.g., in genomic signal processing.

-These applications inspired several additional comparative spectral decompositions, i.e., the higher-order GSVD (HO GSVD) and the tensor GSVD.
+These applications inspired several additional comparative spectral decompositions, i.e., the higher-order GSVD (HO GSVD) the tensor GSVD, and the tensor HO GSVD.

 It has equally found applications to estimate the spectral decompositions of linear operators when the eigenfunctions are parameterized with a linear model, i.e. a reproducing kernel Hilbert space.